leonardinius/leonardinius.github.io/_drafts/2013-12-09-play-draft-title.md

 layout: post
 ---

 [Play Framework] [1] is getting a lot of attention lately.
-I won't speculate on the reasons  why this is so.
-However since I had lately a first hand experience developing small application using the Play framework for java developers, I decided to share my thoughts and concerns here.
+Since I had recent first hand experience using Play framework for java developers to develop small web application, I decided to summarize my thoughts and concerns in the form of blog entry.

 Let me preface this in that I really don't consider myself to be any kind of Web-development, platform or stack guru.
 The opinions expressed here are mine and mine only.
 More than that,